Bartekkur1/OnlyMemes/README.md

 Best part about sharing these funny images is that they (optionally) are behind a paywall that followers have to pay for if they want access, so stonks for you.
 As a creator I'll buy you a beer and host a party for you in my 25k USD mansion (you have to pay for transport yourself)

+## Important note
+This project is made completely for fun.
+You shouldn't make any opinion about my tech skills based on this project.
+Many technical decisions are made because sane person wouldn't do it, Im curious and I'll go there.
+I want to learn make bad decisions and learn from them.

 ## S#@t to do
 1. ~~Figure out a reasonable architecture~~
 	2. Provider high availability and performance, no one wants to wait for memes they pay for - research performance